fanf2/leapsecs/doc/spec.md

 January and July each year, to announce whether or not there will be a leap second at the end of June or December (respectively).

-The [IERS][] and [NIST][] leap second tables are updated soon after.
+The [IERS][] and [NIST][NIST-IETF] leap second tables are updated soon after.
 January issues have expiry dates of 28th December the same year, and July issues have an expiry date of 28th June the following year.

 So the validity period for the leap second tables is roughly 11 months.